Spurs vs. Trail Blazers Player Props Betting Odds

 |3PM

-- Wembanyama, at 1.3 three-pointers made per game, averages 0.2 less than his over/under on Thursday.
+- He pulls down 6.1 rebounds per game, 2.4 less than his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.